djangofan/WebDriverTestingTemplate/README.md

     a.
 "SpringSource Update Site for Eclipse 3.7" - http://dist.springsource.com/release/TOOLS/update/e3.7 <br/>
     b.
 "SpringSource Update Site for Eclipse 3.7 (Dependencies)" - http://dist.springsource.com/release/TOOLS <br/>
     c.
 "Indigo" - http://download.eclipse.org/releases/indigo <br/>
-2. In Eclipse, go to Help-->Install New Software then click the hyperlink to "Available Software Sites" which <br/>
-   brings up a Preferences panel.
-On that panel , choose Import to upload the file that you downloaded in the <br/>
-   previous step.
-3. Install the new software component called "Gradle Tooling API" and anything else associated with it.
+2. Install the new software component called "Gradle Tooling API" and anything else associated with it.
-4. Create a new "Other" project of the type "Gradle" and choose type of "Java Quickstart".
+3. Create a new "Other" project of the type "Gradle" and choose type of "Java Quickstart".
-5. Verify the build.gradle contains the contents matching the build.gradle in this GitHub project.
+4. Verify the build.gradle contains the contents matching the build.gradle in this GitHub project.
 If you <br/>
    copy in the contents of the repository .zip file into the workspace directory and replace the existing <br/>
    build.gradle file, that will work also.
-6. Rebuild the dependencies by right clicking on the project and then choose Gradle-->Refresh All Dependencies
+5. Rebuild the dependencies by right clicking on the project and then choose Gradle-->Refresh All Dependencies
-7. Right click on your project and choose "Run As-->Gradle Build".
+6. Right click on your project and choose "Run As-->Gradle Build".
 If you see 2 items called "Gradle Build", <br/>
    choose the second one rather than the first one.
 In the dialogue choose "clean" and "build" checkboxes <br/>
   (or whatever tasks you want to execute).
-8. Optionally, you can run this project on the command line with "gradle identify clean build core:show <br/>
+7. Optionally, you can run this project on the command line with "gradle identify clean build core:show <br/>
    core:clean core:build core:google:show core:google:clean core:google:build --info" and it will execute <br/>
    the unit tests.
 Also, this project provides a .bat batch script that does this.